 In the 1700s in Anglican worship, most congregations only sang Psalms, not hymns.
 In fact, in many small churches there was no singing at all; the Psalms were just read.
 However, some had groups of “Singers,” like those in Woodforde and Holland’s churches, sometimes with musical instruments (Holland’s congregation took up money to buy their Singers instruments).
 The congregation might sing along, but more often just listened.

 The Singers generally sang from Tate and Brady’s New Version of the Psalms of David, which was a book of “metrical Psalms,” Psalms written in a regular poetic form that could be used with various tunes.
-In the eighteenth century a Supplement was added which included a few hymns.
+In 1700, a Supplement was added which included a few hymns.
 The only Christmas hymn was “While Shepherds Watched Their Flocks by Night,” which is paraphrased from Luke 2:8-14.
 It was the only officially approved Christmas carol for churches at that time.
 The words were as we sing them today.
 The tune was not included, but was likely the British tune still used today, which is different from the later one more commonly used in America.

 “Joy to the World”